replicatedhq/troubleshoot/CONTRIBUTING.md

 > Note: recent versions of Go support easy cross-compilation.
 For example, to cross-compile a Linux binary from MacOS:
 > `GOOS=linux GOARCH=amd64 make support-bundle preflight`

+6. Install [pre-commit](https://pre-commit.com/#install) and run `pre-commit` command in the root of the project.
+This tool will run a number of checks before making a commit.
+7. Install [golangci-lint] linter and run `make lint` to execute code linters. `pre-commit` runs this command as well.

 ### Testing